English grammar, vocabulary, and listening comprehension exercises

 (To) get something off one's chest:

-To say something that has been on your mind; to say something that has been bothering you. ex.
-"Did you tell her about Hawaii?
+To say something that has been on your mind; to say something that has been bothering you.
+Example: "Did you tell her about Hawaii?
 Yes, and I felt much better once I got that off my chest."

 (To) get something straight: